 Supermarket Food Surpluses

 Recently the topic of excess food surpluses has come up for discussion at our Town Hall meetings.
-It seems it’s a choice between contracting a towing service every week to haul away the excess amount of food that supermarkets won’t sell after a certain date, or finding a way to avoid the waste.
+It seems it’s a choice between contracting st louis towing services every week to haul away the excess amount of food that supermarkets won’t sell after a certain date, or finding a way to avoid the waste.
 Several ideas were presented on how to bridge the gap between the surplus and the hungry.

 The way our board members and the community saw the situation was simple; if there are folks going hungry, yet surplus food going to the city landfill, we needed to find a solution.
 Unanimously, our board members agreed that the answer is to help distribute the existing surplus.